Oneflow-Inc/oneflow/docs/source/tensor.rst

 Data types
 ----------

-OneFlow defines 8 tensor types with CPU and GPU variants which are as follows:
+OneFlow defines 8 Tensor types with CPU and GPU variants which are as follows:

 ======================================= =============================================== =============================== ==================================
 Data type                               dtype                                           CPU tensor                      GPU tensor